Jinglemisk/macropulse/OPENBB_MIGRATION_GUIDE.md

 **✅ Regime Calculator** - Enhanced, not replaced
 - Keep existing logic
-- Optionally add new indicators
+- Calculator will update at a future time by utilizing the new parameters.

 ---